Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa Performance Insights

-- The Hawkeyes outscore opponents by 17.3 points per game (scoring 87.8 points per game to rank first in college basketball while allowing 70.5 per contest to rank 317th in college basketball) and have a +570 scoring differential overall.
+- The Hawkeyes average 87.8 points per game (first in college basketball) while allowing 70.5 per contest (317th in college basketball).
+They have a +570 scoring differential overall and outscore opponents by 17.3 points per game.

-- Iowa's offense has been more productive in Big Ten games this year, putting up 89.2 points per contest, compared to its overall average of 87.8 PPG.
+- Iowa's offense has been more productive in Big Ten games this season, tallying 89.2 points per contest, compared to its overall average of 87.8 PPG.

-- The Hawkeyes are putting up 90.4 points per game at home.
-In away games, they are averaging 85.9 points per contest.
+- The Hawkeyes are scoring 90.4 points per game this season when playing at home, which is 4.5 more points than they're averaging in away games (85.9).

-- The Hawkeyes' offense has been worse over their last 10 games, putting up 87.2 points a contest compared to the 87.8 they've averaged this year.
+- In their last 10 games, the Hawkeyes have been racking up 87.2 points per contest, an average that's a little lower than the 87.8 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.